KINGdeusX/G11NotesCodeHelpers/README.md

 ---
 ### Section 6 : Obtaining Values from Universal and Non-universial Remotes

-In this example, we will explore how IrRemote library features can help you use all kinds of Infrared remotes and use it in your robots.
+In this example, we will explore how IrRemote library features can help you use all kinds of Infrared remotes and use them in your robots.

-First things first, each remote emits a signal (Infrared) to be more specific. the light will flash according to the bits it's assigned to. on the other end the receiver interprets these messages and convert it to human readable text or display.
+First things first, each remote emits a signal (Infrared) to be more specific. the light will flash according to the bits it's assigned to. on the other end, the receiver interprets these messages and converts them to human readable text or display.

 Here are some examples:
 We need to import the library first. to do that just type.